UNU-FLORES: Key research areas

 All key research areas are closely connected to the overarching priorities of the UN and UNU.

 Programmes, projects, and activities

-The diverse activities of UNU-FLORES in the fields of science, education, capacity development, and communications and advocacy have resulted in a wide variety of knowledge products for different target groups.

 Joint PhD Programme in Integrated Management of Water, Soil, and Waste

 Launched in 2015, UNU-FLORES offers a joint PhD programme in collaboration with the Faculty of Environmental Sciences at TU Dresden.
 The programme provides graduate students with a critical understanding and tools to take an interdisciplinary and integrated approach towards water, soil, and waste management.
 To date, eight doctoral candidates have graduated from the programme.

 Nexus Seminars

 One of the notable events arising from the collaboration between UNU-FLORES and PRISMA – Centre for Sustainability Assessment and Policy on behalf of TU Dresden, is the Nexus Seminar Series.
 The joint seminar series, which launched in 2015, features lectures by senior scholars that highlight all dimensions of research on the Nexus Approach, ranging from hands-on implementation strategies to theoretical debates.
 The Nexus Seminars serve not only as a platform for scientific exchange and cooperation between UNU-FLORES and TU Dresden but also a medium for the partner institutions to discuss their research with a broader audience.